• Skip to main content

 How To Make Cheese And Bacon Turnovers

 Have you ever walked down the road and smelt Greggs cheese and bacon wrap?
-For those of you living in the UK, these copycat bacon and cheese turnovers taste even better and smell just as good too!
-In just 30 minutes you’ll be tucking into a warm puff pastry turnover with bacon and cheese goodness in every bite.
+For those of you living in the UK, these copycat bacon and cheese turnovers taste even better and smell just as good!

-This recipe is so easy to put together it feels like I’m revealing a big secret (sorry Greggs).
-They are so easy to make, only requires 4 ingredients (one of which is ready-made puff pastry) and you only need to assemble and bake.
-Great for hungry mouths, a quick on the go breakfast and as an easy after school snack.
+It’s so easy to make, only requires 4 ingredients (one of which is ready-made puff pastry) and you only need to assemble and bake.

 What Is A Bacon And Cheese Turnover?

 If you do not live in the UK or have never been to Greggs before, a cheese and bacon turnover (or wrap) is bacon and cheese that is wrapped in a blanket of puff pastry.
-This recipe is so popular due to its super-fast cooking time, it’s so easy anyone can make this, and of course because it tastes so good.
+This recipe is so popular due to its super-fast cooking time, it’s so easy anyone can make it and of course because it tastes so good.

 Recipe Ingredients